davidmalawey/openLab/meta.md

 Images placed in the .md markdown text should include a brief description immediately before or after the image.
 Images are only included when it adds some information to the text.
 You may find some PDF files attached as hyperlinks in a text paragraph, and followed by one image that was snipped from the PDF.
 This works like a thumbnail, to offer visual cues about the document so the reader can identify if they found the right document before they download.
 We want to minimize the reader's effort to find the information they are seeking.
 Important images should be saved in the _img folder even if they are also hosted online somewhere.
 This gives a unified documentation in the case of downloading the whole github repository.

 Files or images that are not described in the text should be excluded from the repository.
 If we upload a duplicate image with a new filename, the old image is deleted.
 So, every file in the repository serves a purpose.

+Printing: if the documentation becomes printed to paper or printed to pdf, embedded links are lost.
+For important links such as diagrams, include a full text of original hyperlink

 ## Photography